harshit810/cogVideoFinetuning/README.md

 📍 Visit <a href="https://chatglm.cn/video?lang=en?fr=osm_cogvideo">QingYing</a> and <a href="https://open.bigmodel.cn/?utm_campaign=open&_channel_track_key=OWTVNma9">API Platform</a> to experience larger-scale commercial video generation models.
 </p>

+## Fine-Tuning with LoRA
+The repository supports fine-tuning the CogVideo model using LoRA for customized video generation tasks.
+This feature allows you to adapt the model to specific datasets or styles, such as Disney-style or animated videos.

+Detailed instructions for fine-tuning are available in the [Fine-Tuning README](./finetune/README.md).

 ## Project Updates

 - 🔥🔥 **News**: ```2024/11/15```: We released the `CogVideoX1.5` model in the diffusers version.
 Only minor parameter adjustments are needed to continue using previous code.